 Students are introduced to internationally-renowned academic experts and international children's organisations and have the opportunity to explore their own areas of interest or professional practice.

-The MA is based in the Department of Social Science which houses three prestigious, research intensive units.
+The MA is based in UCL Social Science which houses three prestigious, research intensive units.
 Together they provide a foundation for world-leading work in childhood studies, social work, social pedagogy, families and health-related studies with a strong professional dimension.

 Qualification and course duration